 Home to tigers, puma, raccoons, foxes, deer and many more

 To date, the sanctuary has been working with a rehabilitation program for wildcat, lynx, deer, fox, martens, hedgehog, squirrel, badger and all other wildlife (every year more than 80 animals get released into the wild again).

 At the moment, TIERART provides a home to 2 tigers.
-Both will stay at TIERART are too sensitive, old with poor health conditions to be transferred somewhere else.
-They all need intensive medical care and special care like individual enrichment and behavioural training.
+Both will stay at TIERART because their poor health conditions would not allow them to be transferred somewhere else.
+They need intensive medical care and special care like individual enrichment and behavioural training.
 In 2019, FOUR PAWS transferred 2 young and healthy tigers from TIERART to LIONSROCK.

 The sanctuary encompasses a total area of 14 hectares.
 The three big cat enclosures takes up more than 2800 square meters.
 In the rest of the sanctuary, native wildlife species are rehabilitated.
 Future plans include the construction of more big cat enclosures and collaborations for a wolf project as well as an EU LIFE project that aims to reintroduce injured and orphaned lynx back into the wild after their rehabilitation.
 For the next construction phase a total of four new enclosures are planned.

 Animals at TIERART are thoroughly examined annually: dental checks, x-rays and blood samples are taken, based on the assessment/evaluation of the animals and their needs.
 Vaccinations are administered too.
 The size of the medical team will be determined by the number of animals to be treated and what treatment is required.